ResilientApp/ResCounty/README.md

 Please follow these steps for setting up and running the ResCounty project.

-## Prerequisites

-Before proceeding, ensure that you have Python 3 installed on your system.

 ## Step-by-Step Instructions

 ### Step 1: Install and Configure ResVault